jeanleecole/archive/pages/Projects/metzerott_formatted.md

 She ran lightly up the stairs, then by a sudden impulse turned, ran down again, and threw her arms about his neck.
 "I do love you, Louis," she said; "and I don't care what they do to me, if they keep me in a cellar on bread and water, with *rats*&mdash;yes, Louis, *rats*&mdash;running over my feet, I'll never forget you, never, *never*."

-"You couldn't, Pinkie, *mein Roslein*, nor I you, you could not forget me," he said as he had answered Virginia, when suddenly Pinkie tore herself away, and vanished like <p class="pagenum">Begin page 202</p> summer lightning.
+"You couldn't, Pinkie, *mein Roslein*, nor I you, you could not forget me," he said as he had answered Virginia, when suddenly Pinkie tore herself away, and vanished like <hr><p class="pagenum">Page 202</p> summer lightning.
 Louis turned to meet the eyes of Dr. Richards.

 "You are both such children," said that gentleman, "that it is no use to scold, far less to warn you.
 But, Louis, did you never hear the story of Cinderella?"